Mushroom & Walnut Tacos

-In this 20-minute vegetarian taco recipe, minced mushrooms and walnuts are combined with ancho chili powder and a blend of other spices for a meat-free Taco Tuesday recipe that will leave you craving them throughout the week.
+This quick vegetarian taco recipe combines minced mushrooms and walnuts with ancho chili powder and other spices.
+The result is a meat-free taco recipe that you will crave every day of the week.

 Tacos For Everyone

-I think the “Taco Tuesday” craving is embedded in our DNA as southern Californians, and while the competition for the best Taco Tuesday taqueria in town is fierce, why not stay home and make this delicious quick alternative?
-I created this vegetarian taco recipe for my plant-based readers, although the spice blend in these mushroom and walnut tacos is the same one I use when making meat tacos, using one pound of ground beef or turkey instead of the mushrooms and walnuts.
+I’m pretty sure the “Taco Tuesday” craving is embedded in our DNA as southern Californians.
+While the competition for the best Taco Tuesday taqueria in my town is fierce, sometimes I prefer to stay home instead and make this delicious quick alternative.
+I created this vegetarian taco recipe for those wanting a meat-free taco, although the spice blend in them is the same as what I use when making meat tacos.
+For meat tacos, I use one pound of ground beef or turkey instead of the mushroom-walnut combo.

 - 1 medium onion (white or yellow)